FAIRE INTERNSHIP

 Context

-Faire is a wholesale marketplace that connects independent retailers with local brands
+Faire is a two-sided wholesale marketplace that connects independent retailers with local brands.

 Faire's mission is to empower retailers to strengthen the unique character of local communities and businesses.